 Talking about Blue Star Ferries, the FIOR DI LEVANTE underwent her conversion under shipping architect Apostolos Molyndris, who also made the designs of the two most recent newbuildings in the Greek coastal service, the BLUE STAR DELOS of Blue Star Ferries in 2011, and her sister ship and fleetmate, the BLUE STAR PATMOS in 2012.
 Therefore, I saw many similarities in the designs of the BLUE STAR PATMOS and of the FIOR DI LEVANTE, and the only thing I have to say is that Molyndris is simply a genius.

-The entrance through the stern's passenger door, featuring a beautiful painting of albatrosses.
+The entrance through the stern's passenger door, featuring a beautiful painting featuring albatrosses.

 After going through the end of the escalators, passengers can see, on their left-hand-side, a large poster of the ship attached to the glass at the back, greeting them and welcoming them onboard.

 The impressive reception, featuring this funky red-and-white-stripped column and Levante Ferries' logo.
 The mirrors on the ceiling are also very impressive.